Horizonik/noyou-discord-bot/README.md

 **~say [text]** - the bot will say whatever you write in [text] and will delete the message in which you called the say command to hide your identity.

 ## Notes
 - The bot will not save the state of the togglable modes if you turn it off.
-Meaning if you set the bot to niceguy mode it won't stay niceguy mode when you restart it.
+Meaning if you set the bot to niceguy mode it won't stay in niceguy mode when you restart it.